 A blast of fresh sea air is one of the best things about island living.
 Add in some stunning scenery, with sea stacks, towering cliffs and a fantastically craggy coastline, and you’ll love your trip to the outer edges of Orkney.
 How about a wild walk, or a visit to one of our many beautiful beaches?
 You’ll always find something to keep you entertained on our coast.

 As you’d expect from an archipelago like Orkney, there are several lighthouses dotted around the islands, helping mariners navigate away from the shore.
-You can climb to the top of the UK’s tallest land-based lighthouse in North Ronaldsay, or visit Start Point in Sanday, with the lighthouse only accessible only at low tide.
+Visit the UK’s tallest land-based lighthouse in North Ronaldsay, or see Start Point in Sanday, with the lighthouse only accessible only at low tide.
 Westray’s Noup Head lighthouse is perched on the edge of spectacular cliffs, and you can even spend the night in the lighthouse cottages at Cantick Head in South Walls – perfect for experiencing life on the edge.

 Orkney is a foodie’s heaven, especially if it’s seafood you’re after.
-The cool, clean waters surrounding these islands provide some of the best shellfish you’ll find anywhere, with crab, scallops, lobster and prawns all popular dishes on local menus.
+The cool, clean waters surrounding these islands provide some of the best shellfish you’ll find anywhere, with crab, scallops, lobster and prawns all popular dishes on local menus and available in shops.
 Even seaweed is foraged and included in one of Orkney Craft Vinegar’s products.

 Our creative community has always been inspired by the waters surrounding us.
 Local jewellery-makers see shapes and special designs in the waves, and artists paint stunning seascapes after coastline walks.
 The sea also provides material for our furniture makers, providing driftwood for chairs and tables and collected by beachcombers just like generations of Orcadians that have come before.
 You can see some of these talented people at work on our Creative Trail.